jsoulet/nextjs-typescript-boilerplate/README.md

 - 🐐 Jest and React Testing Library
 - 📖 Storybook
 - 🌈 Eslint and Prettier for a consistent code base
-- 👀 Husky and lint-staged to ensure
+- 👀 Husky and lint-staged

 ## Upcoming